 Cirrhosis of the Liver

-Cirrhosis of the liver is caused by progressive scarring as a result of liver disease or other conditions such as chronic hepatitis or alcohol abuse.
+Cirrhosis (si-roh-sis) of the liver is caused by progressive scarring from liver inflammation.
+This can be caused by conditions such as chronic hepatitis, alcohol abuse or fatty liver disease.

 What is cirrhosis of the liver?